Criteria

 BEST FOR VISUAL, FLEXIBLE WORKFLOWS

-Monday.com Strengths
+monday.com Strengths

-Monday.com is designed for teams that prioritise usability, flexibility, and fast setup.
+monday.com is designed for teams that prioritise usability, flexibility, and fast setup.
 Its visual boards, customisable workflows, and automation features make it easy to manage projects without adding unnecessary complexity.

-- Customizable boards and statuses that adapt to different workflows
+Customizable boards and statuses that adapt to different workflows

-- Multiple project views including Timeline, Calendar, Kanban, and Gantt
+Multiple project views including Timeline, Calendar, Kanban, and Gantt

-- Built-in automation to streamline repetitive tasks
+Built-in automation to streamline repetitive tasks

-- Dashboards and reporting tools for tracking project progress
+Dashboards and reporting tools for tracking project progress

-- Strong collaboration features for teams and clients
+Strong collaboration features for teams and clients

-BEST FOR VISUAL KANBAN WORKFLOWS
+BEST FOR complex WORKFLOWS

 Wrike Strengths